Strasserism: In Finland

-In Germany
+In post-war Germany

+In the immediate post-war period and throughout the "long 1950s," Strasserist ideas provided a crucial framework for far-right groups navigating the new political landscape of West Germany.
+In a climate where overt Nazism was legally and socially unacceptable, Strasser's "Third Position" ideology, particularly his slogan "Neither Moscow nor Wall Street," offered a strategic veneer for nationalist and anti-liberal activities.
+Christoph Hendrik Müller argues that this rhetoric was frequently co-opted by figures with direct ties to the orthodox Nazi regime, who used its anti-capitalist and anti-Western positions to attack the Federal Republic's democratic foundations without openly invoking the Nazi past.
+This early post-war adoption of Strasserism as a "legitimizing mask" laid the groundwork for its more visible re-emergence in later decades.

-During the 1970s, the ideas of Strasserism began to be referred to more in European far-right groups as younger members with no ties to Hitler and a stronger sense of economic antisemitism came to the fore.
+During the 1970s, the ideas of Strasserism began to be mentioned more in European far-right groups as younger members with no ties to Hitler and a stronger sense of economic antisemitism came to the fore.
 Strasserite thought in Germany began to emerge as a tendency within the National Democratic Party of Germany (NPD) during the late 1960s.
 These Strasserites played a leading role in securing the removal of Adolf von Thadden from the leadership and after his departure the party became stronger in condemning Hitler for what it saw as his move away from socialism in order to court business and army leaders.

 Although initially adopted by the NPD, Strasserism soon became associated with more peripheral extremist figures, notably Michael Kühnen, who produced a 1982 pamphlet Farewell to Hitler which included a strong endorsement of the idea.
 The People's Socialist Movement of Germany/Labour Party, a minor extremist movement that was outlawed in 1982, adopted the policy.
 Its successor movement, the Nationalist Front, did likewise, with its ten-point programme calling for an "anti-materialist cultural revolution" and an "anti-capitalist social revolution" to underline its support for the idea.
 The Free German Workers' Party also moved towards these ideas under the leadership of Friedhelm Busse in the late 1980s.

-The flag of the Strasserite movement Black Front and its symbol a crossed hammer and a sword has been used by German and other European neo-Nazis abroad as a substitute for the more infamous Nazi flag which is banned in some countries such as Germany.
+The flag of the Strasserite movement Black Front and its symbol of a crossed hammer and a sword has been used by German and other European neo-Nazis abroad as a substitute for the more infamous Nazi flag which is banned in some countries such as Germany.